(some cool stuff I did on the radio and on the television)

 Because I put the show together alone in that small room, and rarely listened to it when it was being broadcast, it always surprised me when I'd meet listeners who'd mention something they'd heard in it.
 I always felt like saying, "Where were you, hiding under the desk?"

-Here are MP3 files of some of my KCRW radio shows, digitized from cassette copies that were made directly from the 15ips reel-to-reel master tapes.
+Here are MP3 files of some of my KCRW radio shows.
 To stream any of these shows, just click on the link below each descriptions.
 If you want to download them, you should right-click on the link.

 If you're overwhelmed by the bounty of what's offered here, and are looking for a good place to start, I think the best of the interview shows is probably the Cleese + Palin one.
 As for the music shows, the El Queso Grande March '87 one is a lot of fun.
 And don't overlook The Wibberley Stories.
 But your mileage may vary.
 I wouldn't have put anything up here if I didn't think it was worth your time.